Best big cities for retirees in America

-Stacker looked at data from Niche's “2019 Best Cities to Retire,” which graded each geographic retiree location with an A–D grade.
+Stacker looked at data from Niche's “Best Cities to Retire,” which graded each geographic retiree location with an A–D grade.
 “This grade takes into account key factors, such as weather, crime rates, residents 65 and older, housing costs, and access to amenities such as restaurants, golf courses, exercise facilities, and doctors, in an attempt to measure the appeal of an area for retirement,” reports Niche.
 Only cities with populations over 250,000 were considered.
 The data was released in 2020.

 Provision Living, owner of senior residential communities, surveyed 200 Americans and reports up to 52% of Americans ponder retirement four or more times weekly and baby boomers' dream age to retire is 64, while millennials' is 56.
 The survey broke down the ideal retirement day by the hour, finding out it entails seven to eight hours of sleep; one to two hours of watching a streaming service or television; one to two hours of dining out; two to three hours of socializing; three to four hours of leisure; and two to three hours spent doing hobbies.

 Most of the top 10 best big cities to retire to are in warm-weather climates, from the beaches of Florida to the dry heat of the Southwest.
 San Francisco, which claimed the third spot on the list, is a great retirement spot if money is not an issue—average home values approach $1 million.
 Down the coast, Irvine was the list's safest city for violent crime for the 13th straight year.